Implant-based solutions: accurate, reliable restorations for every patient

 At GoDigital Dental, we offer advanced implant-based solutions using the latest digital technology to ensure your patients get the best results.

-We offer Implant planning from single unit case to All on X cases utilising an open software to enable us to work on all implant systems.
-As well as helping you with the planning and implant guides we can provide you with soft tissue solutions for the more aesthetic cases.
+We offer implant planning for all implant systems, from single-unit cases to All-on-X cases, utilising an open software to enable us to work on a variety of systems.
+As well as helping you with the planning and implant guides, we can provide you with soft tissue solutions for the cases where aesthetics are a particular priority.

 Implant planning

-Our experienced CAD team are on hand to plan a case from the very start as a pilot guided case or fully guided case.
-Or we can be brought in on a case you have planned and would like an implant guide printing from your software.
+Our experienced CAD team are on hand to plan a case from the very start as a pilot-guided or a fully-guided case.
+We can also be brought in on a case you already have planned, but would like an implant guide to be printed from your software.

-All of our Implant planning cases are sent to a qualified registered Implant Surgeon in the form of a PDF to approve or if there are any changes to be made we offer a virtual meeting to make any adjustments with our Cad team.
-Alternatively the plan can be sent via a cloud based software that can be adjusted by our clients at their own speed.
-Once the case has been approved and signed off by the Implant surgeon we go into production to print the implant guides.
+All of our implant planning cases are sent as a PDF to a qualified, registered implant surgeon for approval.
+If there are any changes to be made, we offer a virtual meeting to make any adjustments with our CAD team.
+Alternatively, the plan can be sent via a cloud-based software that our clients can adjust at their own pace.
+Once the case has been approved and signed off by the implant surgeon, we go into production to print the implant guides.

-When the case is returned to the practice you will be provided with a PDF of the drill guide and sequence if this is available to us.
-For the systems where we have the function to do this, this gives the implant surgeon complete predictability for the fully guided implant cases we design.
+When the case is returned to the practice, you will be provided with a PDF of the drill guide and sequence, if available.
+It is beneficial to all if we can do this, as it gives the implant surgeon complete predictability for the fully-guided implant cases we design.

-We cover all implant systems from your CBCT scan with the aid of an Intra Oral scan and can even start to plan which restorative components would suit certain situations with most Implant systems facilitating in more predictability for the final restoration.
-Our experienced Cad and Implant team are more than happy to communicate and plan which restorative components are used in a virtual call.
+We cover all implant systems from your CBCT scan with the aid of an intraoral scan.
+We can even start to plan which restorative components would suit each situation with most implant systems, making it much easier to predict the final restoration.
+Our experienced CAD and implant team are more than happy to communicate and collaborate to plan which restorative components are used with you in a virtual call.

-If you prefer to plan your Implant placement yourself and need a dental lab to design and manufacture the Implant guide, we can also provide this service.
-From a very basic implant stent to a fully guided implant stent.
-Feel free to call and speak to our team to discuss your cases.
+If you prefer to plan your implant placement yourself and simply need a dental lab to design and manufacture the implant guide, we can also provide this service.
+Whether you’re looking for a very basic implant stent or a fully-guided implant stent, feel free to call and speak to our team to discuss your cases.

 Flexible solutions for every implant case